 Setting up a company is relatively simple, particularly if there are only a couple of shareholders.
-However, as your business evolves, differences between the partners can develop.
+As your business evolves, differences between the partners can develop.
 Sometimes these differences can be easily resolved, but occasionally gridlock can occur – the founders just can’t agree on a crucial business issue.
 In legal terms, this impasse is known as ‘deadlock’.

 So, what can be done to avoid harmful deadlock arising, and how can you resolve it?